-What is Inclusion in Boston Public Schools?
+What is Inclusive Education in Boston Public Schools?

 Inclusion is fully delivered when all students are educated in the least restrictive environment and are provided access to a full continuum of services that meet their individualized and special needs.
 Inclusion is not a place or a program.
 All classrooms in the Boston Public Schools must be inclusive.